Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Challenges Mitigation Using the Valves

 \section{Challenges Mitigation Using the Valves}

 Many exoskeleton assisting devices that feature discrete transmission modes (e.g., two-speed gear transmissions, clutchable springs, etc.) introduce delays and parasitic effects that can be felt by the user when switching.
-Parasitic pressure transients were found in Section~\ref{section:experiments} when switching.
-This section presents deeper insights regarding these effects.
-We find that both the valve switching speed and the motion of the output while switching have an effect on pressure overshoot.
-Improvement strategies are tested.
+As observed in Section~\ref{section:experiments}, switching can cause parasitic pressure transients.
+This section provides further insight into these effects, showing that both valve switching speed and output motion during the transition influence pressure overshoot.
+A few improvement strategies are evaluated, but only under simplified test conditions that isolate the problematic situations, rather than within the main experiments of the previous section.
+The results are promising and warrant further investigation in future work.